Skip to content

 exp(tα)\exp(-|t|^\alpha) is a characteristic function for 0<α<20 < \alpha < 2

 \quad Proof.
-The key idea of the proof is to approximate the function exp(tα)\exp(-|t|^\alpha) as a sequence of characteristic functions.
-By applying Lévy's Continuity Theorem, it follows that exp(tα)\exp(-|t|^\alpha) is characteristic function as well.
+The key idea is to approximate the function exp(tα)\exp(-|t|^\alpha) by a sequence of characteristic functions and then apply Lévy's Continuity Theorem at the end.

 The function which help us to make approximation is